YuryKabernik/yurykabernik.github.io/_posts/2025-09-10-polymorphic-http-requests-handling.md

 The basic implementation involves placing the `discriminator` object alongside these keywords, allowing to determine the target schema to use during serialization and deserialization.

-This approach could be used for both single object properties and arrays.
+This approach could be useful for both single object properties and arrays.
 For single objects, it helps to selects the correct subtype of the property.
 For arrays, each item uses the discriminator to resolve its type, enabling to hold different subtypes within the same array definition.

 ```yaml
 components: